Bougakov/Micromake-D1-3D-printer/calibrating.md

 ![Names explained](https://raw.githubusercontent.com/Bougakov/Micromake-D1-3D-printer/master/images/Explainer.png)

-# Step one - let's purge all autoleveling data your printer is storing
+## Step one - let's purge all autoleveling data your printer is storing

-## Measuring exact offsets of all three endstops:

 First, check that the tension of all three belts is satisfactory.
+If you are printing with ABS, make sure your printer is warmed up and you are conducting the measurements on the hot printer (because metal parts expand and dimensions slightly change).
+On the LCD screen select #Quick settings# -> #Preheat ABS# to do that.

 If you are connected to COM port, fire this command:

 ~~~~
 G28 ; Home